-When you leave your loved one in a facility so they can be cared for, you assume they will have the proper care they deserve-you don’t think they will be abused.
+When you leave your loved one in a facility so they can be cared for, you assume they will have the proper care they deserve.
 However, even if you did all of your homework and due diligence to research and select a safe nursing facility for your elderly or disabled loved one, abuse can still occur.
 We sincerely hope you never have to face such an emotional situation, but if you think your loved one is being abused or has suffered from neglect, you should contact a nursing home abuse attorney or a personal injury attorney in San Antonio, TX immediately.

 What Are the Signs of Abuse or Neglect?

-Nursing home abuse can take many forms, including physical, emotional abuse, or neglect.
-Often, the signs of abuse or nursing home neglect are missed because we trust that our loved ones will be taken care of the right way.
+Nursing home abuse can take many forms, including physical, emotional, or neglect.
+Often, the signs of elder abuse or nursing home neglect are missed because we trust that our loved ones will be taken care of the right way.
 Physical abuse includes restraining a patient using force, medication or physical restraints, assault, pinching, or causing physical harm.
 Signs of these types of abuse include bruises, injuries, burns, open wounds and abrasions.
-Often times the evidence, such as torn bedding, are signs of abuse.
+Oftentimes the evidence, such as torn bedding, are signs of abuse.

-Emotional abuse is more difficult to identify since there may not be any physical signs.
-However, make sure you are looking out for behavioral changes.
-For example, a loved one may behave more childlike, display a sudden withdrawal from friends and family, or experience unexplained listlessness.
+Emotional abuse is more difficult to identify since the signs are not as outwardly visible.
+Make sure you are looking out for behavioral changes and are extra vigilant about how they act on a daily basis.
+For example, a loved one may behave more childlike, display a sudden withdrawal from friends and family, or experience unexplained listlessness if they’re being emotionally abused.

 When a person is suffering from nursing home neglect, the environment will be one of the primary signs.
-You may notice dirty clothing or soiled bedding, strong odors and human waste, poor hygiene and pressure ulcers or bedsores.
+You may notice dirty clothing or soiled bedding, strong odors and human waste, poor hygiene, broken eyeglasses, and pressure ulcers or bedsores.

 Examples of Elderly Abuse

-The National Committee for the Prevention of Elder Abuse or the NCPEA states between four and six percent of all the elderly have suffered from some form of abuse or neglect.
+The National Committee for the Prevention of Elder Abuse or the NCPEA states between 4-6% of elderly individuals have suffered from some form of abuse or neglect.
 Some examples of elder abuse include:

 - Involuntary isolation